-I realise it’s been a minute since I last posted so I’m bringing you my second most favorite Middle Eastern treat to make up for it: Manakeesh bil Za’atar or Flatbread with Za’atar!
+I realize it’s been a minute since I last posted so I’m bringing you my second most favorite Middle Eastern treat to make up for it: Manakeesh bil Za’atar or Flatbread with Za’atar!
 It’s also called Man’oushe.

 I can’t even begin to tell you the number of times I’ve enjoyed this delicious flatbread with za’atar as well as cheese.
-Just imagine it fresh off a grill- the flatbread soft and golden, the tantalising scent of za’atar herby and seductive.
+Just imagine it fresh off a grill- the flatbread soft and golden, the tantalizing scent of za’atar herby and seductive.
 It’s impossible to resist!

 One of my favorite memories is hanging around the cafeteria at school with my friends and biting into this warm flatbread.
 It would be served folded in half- like a wrap- and the best part would be at the center where most of the filling was.

-If I close my eyes, I can just catch a whiff of it’s mouthwatering scent.
+If I close my eyes, I can just catch a whiff of its mouthwatering scent.
 Delicious!